xapi-project/xapi-project.github.io/squeezed/design/design.md

 situation we would now have
 `x` + `s` + `d1` + `d2` + `d3` free on the host where
 `s` is the host slush fund and `x` is completely unallocated.
-Since we always want to keep the host free memory above $s$, we are free to return `x` + `d1` + `d2` + `d3` to guests.
+Since we always want to keep the host free memory above `s`, we are free to return `x` + `d1` + `d2` + `d3` to guests.
 If we use the default built-in proportional policy then, since all domains have the same `dynamic-min` and `dynamic-max`, each gets the same